damoonrashidi/bitalarm/README.md

 - [x] Scan QR-code to add wallet to wallet list
 - [x] Remove wallet from list
 - [x] Dynamic portfolio based on address (ETH + ERC20-tokens, LTC, BTC, BCH, DASH and ADA for now)
+- [ ] Ability to add individual assets in addition to wallets
 - [ ] Add more information in the details view (Circulating supply, ATH, 24h hi/low)
 - [ ] Dark mode